joergkrause/nyaf/README.md

 Let's go step by step through this simple component.

 First, the import includes not only the decorator, but the type `JSX` too.
 That's necessary, if you want to use JSX (or TSX) and let the TypeScript compiler translate the HTML syntax properly.
 The supporting class comes from @nyaf and has absolutely no relation to React.
 It has, in some details, a different behavior.
 The import is necessary, even if there is no explicit usage in the module.
-Both, the TypeScript transpiler and linter such as TSLInt know about this and will not complain.
+Both, the TypeScript transpiler and linter such as TSLint know about this and will not complain.

 Second, the component has a base class.
-All @nyaf components are derived from `HTMLElement`.
+All **@nyaf** components are derived from `HTMLElement`.
 Currently we don't support inheriting from other element types.

 Now, that the component is defined, it must be registered.
 In a file called *main.ts* (or wherever your app is bootstrapped) call this: